miohtama/opsec/source/team/index.rst

 Two-factor authentication on email
 ==============================================================

-**The team member work and personal email accounts require two-factor authentication to log in?** Yes / No
+**Team members’ work and personal email accounts require two-factor authentication to log in.?** Yes / No

 Inboxes contain sensitive information.
-Often email acts as the key to third party services and infrastructure, as email is used for logging with a forgotten password option.
+Often email acts as the key to third-party services and infrastructure, as email is used for logging in with a forgotten password option.
 Thus, getting into the inbox further compromises other services.

-Email is an attractive target to hack in as email is either public or easily guessable.
-Even if the email account is protected by strong password, flaws may exist in the password reset process, e.g. by intercepting the voice mail of the target user.
+Email is an attractive target to hack, as email is either public or easily guessable.
+Even if the email account is protected by a strong password, flaws may exist in the password reset process, e.g., by intercepting the voice mail of the target user.
 Two-factor authentication provides additional protection against such attacks.